 - FAT: 70G (630)

 The above version didn’t work for me.
 I’d rather just fast on water, than struggle to find foods that fit these parameters.
 The only way I could make it work was to pour a small pitcher of cream in my coffee (i.e., do a “coffee and fat” fast for a few days).
 I wasn’t crazy about this version.

 MY VERSION OF THE FMD

-My version is a cross between the keto version and the official version.
+My version is a cross between the keto version and the Prolon version.
+The macronutrient are:

 - PROTEIN: 16G (64 CAL)